fontlabcom/getgo-fonts/docs/zotosans-sundanese.md

 ---

-## Coto Sans Sundanese
+## Zoto Sans Sundanese

-Coto Sans Sundanese is a design for the Sundanese script.
+Zoto Sans Sundanese is a design for the Sundanese script.

 It contains 79 glyphs and 4 OpenType features, and supports 77 characters from the Unicode blocks: Sundanese, Sundanese Supplement.